Mar 14, 2019 02:42 PM EDT

 There were speculations that a widespread hacking was done.
 It later confirmed the problem was not the result of a DDoS attack, which refers to a Distributed Denial-of-Service attack in which a hacker overwhelms a site by flooding it with fake traffic.

-Reports of problems with Facebook peaked at over 12,000 worldwide late Wednesday according to Downdetector, a website where users can report problems on apps and websites.
-Downdetector listed over 300 reports Thursday morning, and many people reported their access had been restored, but Facebook has not yet confirmed the issues were resolved.
+Reports of problems with Facebook was around 12,000 worldwide late Wednesday according to the website Downdetector, it is a website where users from around the world can report problems on applications and websites.
+Downdetector listed around 300 reports on Thursday morning, and a lot of people reported their access had been restored and that they were able to post and log in again, but Facebook has not yet confirmed the that issues thatt they had were resolved.

 "Today is the technical difficulties day for Facebook, I guess," cracked Paresh Rajwat, in a reference to the company's worldwide service outage when his presentation's video failed to include audio.
 Rajwat was announcing new features for Facebook's Watch video service.

-Facebook previously experienced an outage of its tool for advertisers in November at a time when marketers were trying to place ads for Black Friday and Cyber Monday.
+Facebook previously experienced an outage on the site for advertisers in November of last year, it as around the time when marketers were trying to place advertisments for the Black Friday event and Cyber Monday.

-In 2013, Facebook experienced a glitch which took several websites down with it thanks to the prevalence of its login feature across the internet.
-When users tried to log into a website with their Facebook profile, they were directed to a Facebook error page, Business Insider reported at the time.
-The glitch, which only lasted a few minutes, affected websites including The New York Times and CNN, Business Insider reported.
+In 2013, Facebook experienced a glitch which took a lot of websites down with it, it is because of the prevalence of its login feature across the internet.
+When users tried to log into a website with their Facebook account, they were directed to an error page on Facebook.
+This glitch only lasted for a few minutes but it affected websites including The New York Times and CNN.